onzfonz/comp227/src/content/0/en/part0c.md

 #### Enabling autosave

-This last one I find to be incredibly useful, but it's a double edged sword, as sometimes tends to break whatever I am working on.
+This one I find to be incredibly useful, but it's a double edged sword, as sometimes tends to break whatever I am working on.
 On the flipside, it allows me to not have to worry about saving all the time, which is key nowadays.
 Head back to the settings (***Ctrl-Alt-S***) and type ***autosave***, and then once you are in **System Settings**, check the option which says to ***Save files if the IDE is idle for 15 seconds***.

+#### Link webstorm to nvm

+This last one is important as it tells Webstorm where our node version in, which helps with IDE integration.
+Back in the Settings window, type ***Node interpreter*** in the search box, which should lead you to *Languages & Frameworks->Node.js*.
+Click on the Node interpreter dropdown, and select ***Add...->Add local...***.
+Click the home button, then select ***.nvm/current/bin/node.exe*** and click ***OK*** to close both windows.

 ### 9: Make changes